 Choosing MintMCP for Enterprise AI Governance

 MintMCP delivers the deployment speed, compliance posture, and governance capabilities that enterprises need to deploy MCP at scale.
-The platform transforms local MCP servers into production-ready services in minutes, with SOC 2 Type II attestation, complete audit trails, and pre-built connectors for enterprise systems.
+The platform transforms local MCP servers into production-ready services in minutes, with SOC 2 Type II audited controls, complete audit trails, compliant with HIPAA standards, and hosted connectors for enterprise systems.

 For organizations in regulated industries, MintMCP can reduce security implementation work through built-in governance and audit features.
 For engineering teams, one-click deployment removes infrastructure complexity.
 For IT leaders, centralized governance provides visibility and control without disrupting developer workflows.

-The managed service includes automatic failover and enterprise-managed infrastructure, while regional deployment and data-handling requirements should be validated directly during evaluation.
+The managed service includes automatic failover and enterprise-managed infrastructure, while data residency requirements should be validated directly during evaluation.
+MintMCP is managed SaaS-first in the US and EU, with VPC and self-hosted options available on request.
 MintMCP supports two core deployment models: STDIO servers that can be deployed on the managed service, and other deployable or remote servers that organizations might already have.
 This flexibility enables teams to adopt MintMCP incrementally, starting with high-value connectors and expanding to comprehensive governance as needs grow.

 From local MCP to enterprise deployment, MintMCP makes AI tools accessible to everyone in an organization while maintaining the security and governance standards enterprises require.